Divine Office talks and workshops

 Surely this “everyone” includes the committed Catholic men and women who attend your

-conference.
+conference or event.
 For too long Catholics have felt intimidated by an outdated notion that the Divine Office was only for clergy and religious, or by the lack of clear instructions for praying the breviary.
 Online digital breviaries now make this prayer easy and available to everyone.

 814-354-2052